So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 #10: The Lion’s Den Dog Bed — A Cozy Round Bed Your Dog Will Claim as Their Throne

-Toss in a washable insert liner underneath the cushion.
-It keeps the base from shifting and makes laundry day actually manageable.
+Add a washable insert liner underneath the cushion to keep the base from shifting.
+It makes laundry day a breeze.

 📸 Photo credit: Instagram @pexels